 “You’re seeing the possibility of buying opportunities opening up, particularly with bond markets moving around.
-We’ve seen ample opportunities to allocate more and diversify across different exposures within the Trilogy Enhanced Cash investment portfolio.
+We’ve seen ample opportunities to allocate more and diversify across different exposures within the Trilogy Enhanced Income Fund investment portfolio.

 “Whether you have a growth focus, or an income focus, it could be time to ensure that you’re positioning your portfolio in such a way that you can achieve your desired outcome in the market.”

 For more market insights, read more on our discussion about Australian interest rates and if they’re likely to go negative or lean more about what falling bond yields could mean for investors.